Top 5 Ahrefs Alternatives in 2021

 Unlike SEMRush and Moz Pro, which we have discussed above, BuzzSumo is not a dedicated SEO suite, but rather focuses on content analytics, one of the key features of Ahrefs.

-BuzzSumo only offer two core features, but is really good—if not the best— on what it does:
+BuzzSumo only offers two core features, but is really good—if not the best— on what it does:

 - Content analytics: scouring the internet and social media networks for the trending content for the topic, and displaying key metrics like engagement, number of shares, backlinks, and so on